Website Rainy River District Social Services Administration Board

 Please refer to the attach Job Description for the qualifications/skills, roles/responsibilities, duties, organization responsibilities, working conditions and conditions of employment.
-We are seeking applicants with an ECE Diploma. **Applicants without an ECE Diploma may be hired but will be required to obtain their ECE Diploma within a specified time-frame as a condition of employment.
+Candidates must have a diploma in Early Childhood Education (ECE), or be willing to obtain (qualifications can be obtained while working full-time; grants may be available to support costs).
 Note that candidates must provide the satisfactory outcome of a CPIC Vulnerable Sector Screen and submit proof of being fully vaccinated against COVID-19 or proof of a medical contraindication as conditions of employment.

 This is an open-ended recruitment call, subject to change.
 We offer a competitive salary, an excellent benefit package and participation in the OMERS pension plan.
 Candidates who meet or exceed the requirements for this challenging position are invited to submit a complete Application for Employment (Application Form, Cover Letter and Resume), including three work-related references to: